 Surrey has a very important habitat namely lowland heathland.
 Here there are specialist birds namely nightjar, Dartford Warbler and Woodlark.
 Surveys are carried out in the spring and summer in order to count these species on the heathlands.
 Help is needed with the nightjar surveys.

-As part of the monitoring of Nightjars on the Thames Basin Heaths Special Protection Area, there will again be co-ordinated surveys of two of the large sites in the spring.
+As part of the monitoring of Nightjars on the Thames Basin Heaths Special Protection Area, there will again be co-ordinated surveys of some of the large sites in the spring.
 At present the dates are anticipated to be

-- Wednesday 12 June Ash Ranges
+- Wednesday June 3rd Ash Ranges part 2

-- Wednesday 19 June Chobham Common
+- Wednesday June 10th Chobham part 2

 Carry out an insect survey